Showing items from Language Engineering

 What is low-code?

 I’ve been working with DSLs since 2009, but I’ve recently become aware of the term low code.
 Looking at Wikipedia, it seems the term first appears in a Forrester report from 2014.
 Prior to that there were application development (RAP) and fourth-generation programming languages.
 The idea was always the same: improve the development speed by having more high level tools.
+So, what are these platforms and what do they do?
+First, I would like two consider two things: the abstract view and the commercial view of these platforms.

 Continue Reading